devanob/Flight-Simulator/README.md

-# Flight-Simulator
 This is Fight Simulator written in C++ and OpenGl.
-This  Will Be Updated Or Another With Repository For OpenGl 4+ Uses Perlin Noise For Mountain Generation
+Uses Perlin Noise Implementation For Mountain Generation